BruceEckel/ThinkingInPython/Markdown/18_State_Machines.md

 but typically the behavior change will occur in `State`'s `run()` instead.

 At this point the basic framework for this style of *StateMachine* (where each state decides the next states) is complete.
-As an example, I'll use a fancy mousetrap that can move through several states in the process of trapping a mouse.
+As an example, I'll use a fancy mousetrap that can move through several states in the process of trapping a mouse^[No mice were harmed in the creation of this example.].
 The mouse classes and information are stored in the `mouse` package, including a class representing all the possible moves that a mouse can make, which will be the inputs to the state machine:

 ```python
 # StateMachine/mouse/MouseAction.py